Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Here’s something really cool about booking award stays with Hilton.
-If you have any sort of Hilton elite status (Silver, Gold, or Diamond), you’ll get the 5th night free on award stays of 5+ nights.
+If you have any sort of elite Hilton status (Silver, Gold or Diamond), you’ll get the fifth night free on award stays of five or more consecutive nights.

 2. Use Hilton Points for Experiences

 Some of these are auctions that require you to bid, and others are a fixed price in points.
-Recent auctions included tickets to see Ariana Grande, Pink, and the Indy 500 (not all at once obviously).
-And foodie / cultural events included a chef’s table experience at a Gordon Ramsay restaurant and truffle hunting in Tuscany.
+Past auctions included tickets to see Ariana Grande, Pink, and the Indy 500 (not all at once obviously), and foodie/cultural events included a chef’s table experience at a Gordon Ramsay restaurant and truffle hunting in Tuscany.

-You’re able to filter experiences by number of points you want to spend, type of experience, dates, location, and the like.
-It’s really hard to say whether or not these are a good value because some experiences don’t have a cash equivalent.
-Or they might be so popular that the bidding gets out of hand.
-Personally, I’d prefer to use 85,000 Hilton points for a luxury resort stay worth hundreds instead of burning them on 2 tickets to see New Kids on the Block in Cincinnati (that’s a real Hilton Experience right now) … but your opinion may differ! 😉
+You’re able to filter experiences by number of points you want to spend, type of experience, dates, location and the like.
+It’s really hard to say whether or not these are a good value because some experiences don’t have a cash equivalent, or they might be so popular that the bidding gets out of hand.

 3. Use Hilton Points at Amazon